Arenas Require Agility—And Agility Starts with Value Streams

 Examples include:

-• A quoting process that responds to customer requests in minutes.
+- A quoting value stream that responds to customer requests in minutes.

-• A returns process that ensures customer satisfaction through transparency and automation.
+- A returns value stream that ensures customer satisfaction through transparency and automation.

-These processes must be adaptable—without disrupting operations.
+These streams must be adaptable—without disrupting operations.
 That’s the only way agility becomes scalable.

 What Agility Looks Like in Practice